Sizzle & Spice: Unveiling the Best Beef Recipes from Across Asia

 • Slice Against the Grain: This is paramount.
 Cutting perpendicular to the muscle fibers shortens them, making each bite significantly easier to chew.

-• Velvet the Beef: This Chinese technique, using baking soda and cornstarch, is incredibly effective for stir-fries.
-It creates a protective coating and gently breaks down muscle fibers.
+• Velvet the Beef: This Chinese technique, using baking soda & cornstarch, is incredibly effective for stir-fries.
+It creates a protective coating & gently breaks down muscle fibers.

 • Marinate with Tenderizers: Ingredients like grated pear (in Korean bulgogi), kiwi, or even pineapple juice (used sparingly!) contain enzymes that naturally tenderize meat.
 Acidic marinades (vinegar, citrus) can also contribute, though their primary role is often flavor.